Yaakov Kamenetsky

 Yaakov Kamenetsky (February 28, 1891 – March 10, 1986), was a prominent rabbi, rosh yeshiva, posek and Talmudist in the post-World War II American Jewish community.

 Biography

 Kamenetsky was born at a folwark (farming estate) called Kalyskovka owned by his grandfather Samuel-Hirsh Kamenetsky, Russia, in 1891.

-Kamenetsky became rabbi of Tzitavyan in 1926 and moved to North America in 1937, where he initially took rabbinical positions in Seattle and then (from 1938 to 1945) Toronto.
+Kamenetsky became rabbi of Tytuvėnai in 1926 and moved to North America in 1937, where he initially took rabbinical positions in Seattle and then (from 1938 to 1945) Toronto.
 From 1948 to 1968 he headed Mesivta Torah Vodaath in Brooklyn, New York City.
 After leaving the yeshiva he moved to Monsey, New York, where he focused on publishing his books.

 He was an expert in Hebrew grammar and an advocate for English-language Jewish religious books and said that "today English has become a language of Torah."

 Family

 Kamenetsky's first wife was Itta Ettil (Heller) Kamenetsky, who died on July 9, 1954.
 In 1958, Kamenetsky married Chana Urman of Toronto.
 The officiator at Kamenetsky's marriage to Chana was his close friend and colleague, Rabbi Zelik Epstein.
 Chana died shortly after her husband in 1986.

 Kamenetsky's son, Rabbi Shmuel Kamenetsky, heads the Talmudical Yeshiva of Philadelphia and chairs the Moetzes Gedolei HaTorah.
 His other sons are: Rabbis Binyamin (1923–2017), founder of the Yeshiva of South Shore in Long Island, NY, Nathan (1930-2019), vice Rosh yeshiva at Yeshivas Itri, and author of Making of a Godol on his father, and Avraham (1930–2013).
 His oldest daughter, Malka (1921–2013), was married to Rabbi Yisrael Shurin (d.
 2007).
 A second daughter, Rivka, was married to Rabbi Hirsch Diskind (1922–2013), the long-time Dean of Bais Yaakov of Baltimore.

 His grandson Dov Shurin is a singer-songwriter.